andrezgz/slicedom/reference/Perl-Unicode.md

 6. `\p{XPerlSpace}` and `\p{Space}` match identically starting with Perl v5.18.
 In earlier versions, these differ only in that in non-locale matching, `\p{XPerlSpace}` did not match the vertical tab, `\cK`.
 Same for the two ASCII-only range forms.
 7. Unlike `[[:digit:]]` which matches digits in many writing systems, there are currently only two sets of hexadecimal digits, and it is unlikely that more will be added.
 This is because you not only need the ten digits, but also the six `[A-F]` (and `[a-f]`) to correspond.
 That means only the Latin script is suitable for these, and Unicode has only two sets of these, the familiar ASCII set, and the fullwidth forms starting at U+FF10 (FULLWIDTH DIGIT ZERO).

-==Both the `\p` counterparts always assume Unicode rules are in effect==.
+<mark>Both the `\p` counterparts always assume Unicode rules are in effect</mark>.
 On ASCII platforms, this means they assume that the code points from 128 to 255 are Latin-1, and that means that using them under locale rules is unwise unless the locale is guaranteed to be Latin-1 or UTF-8.
 In contrast, the POSIX character classes are useful under locale rules.
 They are affected by the actual rules in effect, as follows:

 - If the `/a` modifier, is in effect ...
     - Each of the POSIX classes matches exactly the same as their ASCII-range counterparts.